Classes of Registration

 - Special Assignment Class: Terms, Conditions and Limitations

-The Emergency Assignment Class comes into force when the provincial government declares an emergency and asks CNO to issue Emergency Assignment certificates of registration to qualified nurses.
+The Emergency Class comes into effect when the provincial government or CNO council determines that it is in the public interest to issue Emergency certificates of registration to qualified nurses.